WASdev/ci.docker/ga/latest/kernel/README.md

 # Usage

 Instructions for using the image can be found on [Docker Hub](https://registry.hub.docker.com/_/websphere-liberty/).
 It is possible to build the image yourself by cloning this repository, changing to the `ga/<version>/kernel` directory and then issuing the command `docker build .`.

+**Note:** Refer to [Optional Enterprise Functionality](https://github.com/WASdev/ci.docker#optional-enterprise-functionality) to ensure certain features are enabled such as monitoring or SSL.